hexbatch/apple-core/layer-docs/layers-overview.md

 # Agents
 [agents.md](b-user-layers/agents.md)
-Agents are those that are authorized to do token changes outside the server
+Agents are those that are authorized to do element changes outside the server

 ## Jobs